beartype/numerary/README.md

 [^4]:

-    The subject of who is awesomer, beartype or the man who made it, is [hotly contested](https://github.com/beartype/beartype/issues/66#issuecomment-960495976).
+    I acknowledge that the subject of who is awesomer, beartype or the man who made it, is [hotly contested](https://github.com/beartype/beartype/issues/66#issuecomment-960495976).

 ### Limitations